mijn-boekingen/lambda-rust/README.md

 You can take a look at an example [here](./tests/test-func-with-hooks).

-## 🔬 local testing
+## 🔬 Local testing

-Once you've built a Rust lambda function artifact, the `provided.al2` runtime expects deployments of that artifact to be named "**bootstrap**".
+Once you've built a Rust lambda function artifact, the `provided.al2-arm64` runtime expects deployments of that artifact to be named "**bootstrap**".
 The `lambda-rust` docker image builds a zip file, named after the binary, containing your binary file renamed to "bootstrap" for you, but zip file creation is unnecessary for local development.

 In order to prevent the creation of an intermediate `.zip` artifact when testing your lambdas locally, pass `-e PACKAGE=false` during the build.
 After that the necessary output (not zipped) is available under `target/lambda/{profile}/output/{your-lambda-binary-name}` dir.
 You will see both `bootstrap` and `bootstrap.debug` files there.

 > **⚠️ Note:** `PACKAGE=false` prevents `package` hook from running.

-You can then invoke this bootstrap executable for the `provided.al2` AWS lambda runtime with a one off container.
+You can then invoke this bootstrap executable for the `provided.al2-arm64` AWS lambda runtime with a one off container.

 ```sh
 # Build your function skipping the zip creation step